Betty by Gary Delainey and Gerry Rasmussen for February 27, 2020

 16. Party cat

-rhonda Premium Member about 4 years ago
+rhonda Premium Member over 4 years ago

 I’m guessing Betty gets annoyed when obviously capable people walk through automatic open doors too.
 SMH.
 These guys are complaining for a fourth day about something that is not an issue for 99 percent of people.
 Who cares how the door gets opened?